In our epoch of eclecticism, how do creative directors in fashion balance between the old and the new? Erika Koljonen investigates.

 In more recent years, Hedi Slimane has been appointed creative director.
 He seemed a perplexing choice: within a season, he’d abandoned the Rive Gauche glamour associated with the house in favour of ‘cool kid’ grunge, marking a departure from the brand’s original image.
 But this departure created designs more fresh-feeling, and saw a whole new generation of young devotees.
 And although the change in direction seemed radically different, the youth-orientated looks reflected elements of the Saint Laurent ethos.
 Marking a definitive move away from inaccessible fashion, the designer had launched the first ready-to-wear collection in 1966 as an answer to a growing youth culture.
 Slimane followed in this tradition: after all, it is not too difficult to rummage a charity shop for a flannel and mini-dress; but combat boots, ripped tights, and last night’s makeup?
 Less Yves, more ‘I’ve been out since Friday and am now scurrying home in the Sunday morning sun’.
 Slimane’s last collections saw the designer delving deeper into the Yves Saint Laurent archives for inspiration, abandoning his grunge-chic aesthetic for 80s looks with more resemblance to Saint Laurent’s original designs.
 Slightly shorter and tighter, of course.

 New creative directors’ interpretations of classic houses like Dior or YSL are always interesting to see.
 Sometimes the ethos of the house pales in comparison to the vision of the designer, but the results are often new and exciting.
-And although the experimental periods at both houses were exciting to watch, when you are designing for a house with such an established image, it is vital to stay true to the house itself.
+Although the experimental periods at both houses were fantastic to watch, when you are designing for a house with such an established image, it is vital to stay true to the house itself.
 That’s not to say one must abandon personal style completely – that would make for dull shows – but there needs to be a clear balance.
 Past styles shouldn’t stay in the past, but we do need new visionaries to bring them into the present.
 And that’s the beauty of today’s world: we are living in the epoch of the eclectic.
 So let’s approach the new with the past in mind.

 Article by: Erika Koljonen